Wellabe Logo

 5. Serve favorite foods or refreshments

-Let the deceased’s heritage or interests influence the menu.
-If he or she was a “foodie,” you may ask a beloved restaurant to cater the event.
-You could showcase a particular entrée, snack, or dessert he or she loved.
+Let the person's heritage or interests influence the menu.
+You may ask a beloved restaurant to cater the event for a “foodie.”
+You could showcase a particular entrée, snack, or dessert they loved.
 If the person had a signature drink, make it available for a special touch.

 6. Feature items in memoriam

-You may choose to display a portrait or memory quilt to memorialize the deceased or set out a guest book, like a traditional funeral.
-But on the other hand, you could offer attendees funeral party favors that serve as keepsakes, such as a small photo of the deceased or a seed memorial card that can be filled with flower seeds to be planted as a beautiful reminder of your loved one.
-You can also turn the item in memoriam into an activity, such as planting a tree in the deceased’s honor.
+You may choose to display a portrait or memory quilt to memorialize the person or set out a guest book, like a traditional funeral.
+But on the other hand, you could offer attendees funeral party favors that serve as keepsakes, such as a small photo of the person or a seed memorial card that can be filled with flower seeds to be planted as a beautiful reminder.
+You can also turn the item in memoriam into an activity, such as planting a tree in the person's honor.

 How to preplan a celebration of life for yourself

 If you want to bypass a traditional funeral for yourself, you can preplan a celebration of life.
-Preplanning and prepaying allows you to specify your exact wishes and takes the pressure off your loved ones when you pass.
+Preplanning and prepaying allow you to specify your exact wishes and take the pressure off your loved ones when you pass.
 They won’t question what you would’ve wanted and worry how they’re going to pay your final expenses.

 Photo credit: iStock